Tire Rotation Diagrams

 Rotating your tires every 6 months, or 6,000, is a very simple and inexpensive way to prolong the life of your tires.
 This allows each tire to wear evenly around the tread.
 There are a few things to remember when rotating or replacing your tires.
 Here’s a quick list:

-The diagrams below show various tire rotation patterns.
+The diagrams on this page show various tire rotation patterns.
 The pattern used is determined by the type of vehicle and its tires.